Hart Lake Restoration and Juniper Removal Sept 27-30

 - Sunday, September 30: A much deserved morning of rest, relaxation, and coffee!
 After breakfast, we will pack up and head home.

 We will be staying at the Hart Mountain Hot Spring Campground.
 The site is within an easy walk to the hot springs and is tucked into the aspens.
 It is primitive camping with no water, but there are vault toilets.
 Since we are car-camping for this trip, feel free to bring all the amenities.

 Removing juniper can be hot and scratchy work, but everyone can work at their own pace and take breaks as needed.
-The planting work will require bending and lifting up to 20 pounds.

 Participants are responsible for their own food, camping gear as well as transportation to and from the trip.
 Sturdy off-trail ankle-high boots are required for this trip.
 Volunteers should be prepared to be away from camp all day each of the work days.
 A more complete packing list will be sent out three weeks before the trip starts.

 ONDA will provide tools for the work, work gloves, and sunscreen.
 We will bring some group camping equipment (shade tent, tables for cooking, wash bins for kitchen cleanup, a privy), some potable water, and expert leadership in the field.
-The BLM will provide all the volunteers with lunch on Saturday.

 An ONDA registration application and medical form are required for this trip.